Skip to main content

 • Just TRAC it!

-• Contacts app: add your team of Adult Specialist(s) and health care providers.
+• Contacts app: add your team of Adult Specialist(s) and health-care providers.

 • Calendar app: set reminders or alarms for your appointments — it's very important that you don't miss an appointment.

-• Ask your current health care providers for referrals to find the best adult team possible.
+• Ask your current health-care providers for referrals to find the best adult team possible.

 • Check directions to your new clinic(s) online — you can call for directions, or use Google Maps or TransLink!

-• Find a Specialist by gender, location, specialty, and language through the College of Physicians and Surgeons of BC.
+• Find a Specialist by location, specialty, and language through the College of Physicians and Surgeons of BC.

 • Try the BC Health Services Locator app to locate services throughout the province.